 Since I became accustomed to the light and fluffy texture of said box mix, every time I tried to make a vanilla cake from scratch, the result seemed off.
 Blame it on the lack of Propylene Glycol Mono (or the handful of other ingredients in box mixes that you’ve never heard of), but my from-scratch vanilla cakes always ended up too dense, tasted a little cornbread-ish, and just didn’t have that fluffy appeal.
 Finding a go-to vanilla cake recipe from scratch felt like a mountain I had to climb, but after (what felt like) five hundred tries and a whole lot of not giving up, I’ve found a recipe that is beyond my wildest cake dreams.

 This vanilla cake is light and airy, so easy to whip up, and tastes like a dream.
 The secret to it’s perfect texture is the cake flour, which produces a much softer, fluffier cake than all-purpose because of it’s lower protein content (the more protein in your flour the stiffer the dough and less ability to maintain moisture).
-You can find cake flour at most grocery stores, but if all you’ve got is all-purpose flour in your pantry I’ve included a note on how to make your own cake flour in a pinch.
+You can find cake flour at most grocery stores, but if all you’ve got is all-purpose flour in your pantry, here are instructions for how to make your own cake flour in a pinch.

 To make this cake even more moist I’ve added a little sour cream and whole eggs for good measure.
 Trust me on this – sour cream is essential!
 There’s also an entire tablespoon of vanilla extract in there to really up the flavor, because yum.
 It pairs well with so many buttercream flavors, but if you want to keep things on the vanilla spectrum, try pairing it with this Vanilla Buttercream Recipe.
 It does not disappoint!